Carry out usability tests correctly: methods, process and practical examples

 1. The test situation is not realistic

-2. The behavior is often not typical
+2. Behaviour is often not typical

-3. Usability tests only check the operation
+3. Usability tests only check operation

 Stuck in your testing?